Biden walks back his promise of raising the refugee cap

 — tanvi (@Tanvim) April 16, 2021

-Shortly after Psaki’s press conference, a few reporters cited a senior White House official breaking the news that Biden would not raise the historic low cap left behind by the Trump administration.
-Biden would restore some of the allocations to regions skipped over by the Trump administration: Africa, East Asia, and Latin America.
+After Psaki’s press conference, the White House posted a memo that showed it would not raise the historic low cap left behind by the Trump administration.
+Biden would however restore some of the allocations to regions skipped over by the Trump administration:.
+7,000 refugees admitted from Africa; 3,000 from Latin America and the Caribbean; 1,500 from Europe and Central Asia; 1,500 from Near East and South Asia; 1,000 from East Asia; and 1,000 for unallocated reserve.

-Instead of the narrow, Trump-era categories, President Biden will restore regional allocations of refugee spots:
+Psaki said Friday afternoon that the 15,000 cap for 2021 is “just the beginning.”
+And hours later, after much backlash from allies, Psaki sent out a statement saying the directive had been “subject to some confusion,” and that we could expect Biden to “set a final, increased refugee cap for the remainder of the fiscal year by May 15.”

+The backtracking is here.
+Nowhere in today’s announcement was this mentioned.
+But now WH press sec Psaki says an increased cap for this year is coming…

 As a candidate, Biden had promised to go beyond restoring the refugee resettlement program back from Trump’s historic lows, and to raise it over time to a historic high of 125,000 “commensurate with our responsibility, our values, and the unprecedented global need.”